Huygens synchronisation of three clocks equidistant from each other: Model for the synchronization of two oscillators

-For the sake of completeness we present here a very short theory of synchronisation for two oscillators exchanging small perturbations at each cycle.
-We consider identical oscillators.
-This theory can be applied to networks of identical oscillators, electronic oscillators and many other real world systems.
-We intend to consider, in future work, the case of slighly different oscillators, which give rise to regions of stability versus instability in the parameter space of these systems, i.e., Arnold Tongues \cite{boyland1986,gilmore2011}.
+For the sake of completeness, we present a concise theory of synchronization for two oscillators exchanging small perturbations at each cycle.
+We focus on identical oscillators, and this theory's applicability extends to networks of identical oscillators, electronic oscillators, and various other real-world systems.
+In future investigations, we aim to explore cases involving slightly different oscillators, which lead to regions of stability versus instability in the parameter space, known as Arnold Tongues \cite{boyland1986,gilmore2011,OlPe2022}.

-For basic, classical definitions and notions related to synchronisation, like phase and frequence, we follow and refer to \cite{Pit}, and for concepts concerning general theory of dynamical systems like, for instance, limit cycle, we refer to \cite{arrowsmith1990}.
-In this paper, we always assume that an oscillator is a dynamical system having a limit cycle.
-We use the word clock when referring to a special type of oscillator described by the Andronov model \cite{OlMe}.
+For fundamental and classical definitions and concepts related to synchronization, such as phase and frequency, we follow and refer to \cite{Pit}.
+For broader concepts concerning the general theory of dynamical systems, such as limit cycles, we refer to \cite{arrowsmith1990}.
+Throughout this paper, we consider oscillators as dynamical systems exhibiting limit cycles.
+We use the term "clock" to refer to a specific type of oscillator as described by the Andronov model \cite{OlMe}.

-Given a point $p_{0}$ in the limit cycle $\gamma$, the necessary time to return to $p_{0}$, after one round on the limit cycle, is the period $T_{0}$.
-A phase $\varphi$ is a real coordinate that describes the position of the representative point of the system on the limit cycle \cite{Nakao,Pit}.
+Given a point $p_{0}$ on the limit cycle $\gamma$, the time required for a return to $p_{0}$ after completing one cycle on the limit cycle is denoted by the period $T_{0}$.
+A phase $\varphi$ serves as a real coordinate describing the representative point's position on the limit cycle \cite{Nakao,Pit}.

-Let $B_{\gamma}$ be the basin of attraction of the limit cycle.
-Consider the points outside the limit-cycle $\gamma$\ but in $B_{\gamma}$.
-We extend the definition of phase to $B_{\gamma}$ as follows.
-We assign the same phase $\varphi$ to all points $p$ in $B_{\gamma}$ that converge to the same $p_{0}$ on the limit cycle $\gamma$ as $t\rightarrow\infty$, being the phase of $p_{0}$ precisely $\varphi$ \cite{gu1975}.
-The set of points $p$ that share the same phase is an \textit{isochron curve}.
-If the oscillator's states are on the same isochron at a given point in time, they continue to be on the same isochron in time \cite{gu1975,Nakao}.
-When each clock suffers a perturbation, its state can go slightly off the limit cycle and generically jump to another isochron.
-Moreover, we assume that the limit cycles are structurally stable under small perturbations.
+Let $B_{\gamma}$ represent the basin of attraction of the limit cycle.
+For points outside the limit cycle $\gamma$ but within $B_{\gamma}$, we extend the phase definition as follows: all points $p$ in $B_{\gamma}$ that converge to the same $p_{0}$ on the limit cycle $\gamma$ as $t\rightarrow\infty$ are assigned the phase $\varphi$ of $p_{0}$ \cite{gu1975}.
+The set of points sharing the same phase forms an isochron curve.
+When oscillator states lie on the same isochron at a given time, they remain on the same isochron over time \cite{gu1975,Nakao}.
+In the presence of perturbations, each clock's state can deviate slightly from the limit cycle and generally jump to another isochron.
+We also assume that the limit cycles remain structurally stable under minor perturbations.